Construction Fall Accident Attorney in New York City

 - Product manufacturers

-Violated the NY Labor Law by
+- Violated the Labor Law of the State of New York by

 - Failing to provide proper protection against height-related hazards such as ladders and scaffolds (Labor Law 240)